felipecastrillon/VertexGenAIEvaluation/README.md

 ```
 &nbsp;

 Now, we can install the package.
-Open up a python venv environment, clone this repo and pip install:
+Open up a python environment (i.e. a notebook or a virtual environment), clone the repo and pip install it:

 &nbsp;
 ``` bash